graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ---

-### 6.5 View functions reflect zero for ineligible indexer
+### 6.5 View function reflects accruing (recoverable) rewards while ineligible

-**Objective**: Verify that RewardsManager view functions do not over-report claimable rewards for an ineligible indexer.
-Previously, view functions could show unclaimable balances, misleading indexers into thinking they had earned rewards.
+**Objective**: Verify that `getRewards` keeps reporting the accruing reward amount for an ineligible indexer.
+Under the optimistic model these rewards are not lost — they remain claimable once the indexer renews eligibility — so the view legitimately shows them rather than zero.

 **Prerequisites**: Validation enabled.
 Indexer is ineligible.
 Indexer has an active allocation that has been open several epochs.